 Lack of advanced marketing tools can be a problem.
 While it has URL redirect options, SEO is limited to basic meta structure.

 It’s very reasonable, starting at just $16/month, and it comes with a free domain when you sign up.
 Plans go up to $26/month for added features, including an integration with Xero accounting.

 You also get a discount for paying annually, which adjusts the price range down to just $12-18 per month.
 But you do have to pay the full amount upfront to get the discount.

 LawLytics: Lawyer and law firm based website builder

 LawLytics offers a do-it-yourself website editor and other content publishing tools.
 It’s targeted specifically toward attorneys, so all the features are designed for a law firm’s needs, whereas WordPress and Squarespace are more general.

-They also offer good customer support to help you manage the site, and their staff is knowledgable and has experience working with attorneys.
-Best of all, LawLytics can be integrated with Clio Grow so that new potential clients who contact you will automatically be tracked for follow up and intake.
+They also offer good customer support to help you manage your law firm website, and their staff is knowledgable and has experience working with attorneys.
+Best of all, LawLytics can be integrated with Clio Grow so that new potential clients who contact you will automatically be tracked for follow-up and intake.

 They do not openly disclose the pricing on their website anymore, but last we checked prices started around $200 per month.
 Certainly a step up compared to the other options, but it comes with a number of additional benefits from a marketing and customer support standpoint, so it’s definitely worth considering.